ade25/ade25.assetmanager/README.md

 To install `ade25.assetmanager` you simply add ``ade25.assetmanager`` to the list of eggs in your buildout, run buildout and restart Plone.
 Then, install `ade25.assetmanager` using the Add-ons control panel.

+## Configuration

+The configuration is done by the package generic setup profile.
+In order to use this package you must first add a `AssetRepository` folder inside an existing Plone site.

+The package does not asume any site specific usecase though it was originally concieved for a showreel and project listing usecase.
+Therefore the asset management is delegated to a Dexterity behavior that enables asset manager views.